-The medical billing and coding professional will need to become very familiar with clinical coding using the ICD-10-CM coding system as this will be used for clinical coding on patient charting and medical insurance billing.
+The medical billing and coding professional will need to become very familiar with clinical coding using the basic ICD-10-CM & CPT coding system as this will be used for clinical coding on patient charting and medical insurance billing.
 Clinical coding will identify procedures and conditions that the physician will need to report on based on patient diagnosis.
 The ICD-10-CM is broken into the Alphabetic Index and Tabular Index that work together to create clinical coding used by the medical billing and coding assistant.
-As a medical biller and coding professional, you will need to know how to locate a code in the ICD-10-CM.
-They will also need to understand the definition of a medical diagnosis and medical procedure.
+As a medical biller and coding professional, you will need to know how to locate a code in the ICD-10-CM & CPT.
+They will also need to understand the basic definition of a medical diagnosis and medical procedure.

 What is Clinical Coding?